Greenmamba29/genspark-ai-search-privacy/DEPLOYMENT_README.md

 ## 🚀 **Deployment Checklist**

-This guide provides the final steps for deploying the GenSpark AI Search application to Netlify.
+This guide provides the final steps for deploying the Grahmos AI Search application to Netlify.
 All development and testing for Sprint 1 have been completed, and the system is ready for production.

 ### **1. Final System Review**